-These small schools and coaching centers established by the Bhim Army for backward communities was a brain child of Chandrashekhar Azad, and his associate Vinay Ratnam.
+These small schools and coaching centers established by the Bhim Army for backward communities was a brainchild of Chandrashekhar Azad, and his associate Vinay Ratnam.

-The schools and coachings are run by volunteers who are themselves college or school going students and their age group range from late teens to mid-twenties.
+The schools and coachings are run by volunteers who are themselves college or school going students and their age group fluctuate from late teens to mid-twenties.
 Bhim Army has established more than 300 schools in Saharanpur itself.

 “Most Dalit children don’t have access to good education.
 The government schools, where they generally enroll, are not good enough.
 And in private schools, Dalit students remain on the margins.
 Teachers ignore them,” a volunteer quoted in The Hindu.

-Accused for Saharanpur Violence
+Accused of Saharanpur Violence

 In a shocking move, Chandrashekhar Azad was arrested on June 8 by the UP Special Task Force.
 The members of the Bhim army have alleged that he is being falsely implicated in 47 cases.

 Azad is not an ordinary person.
-He keeps a pointed moustache like a Thakur and has a body of a soldier.
+He keeps a pointed moustache like a Thakur and has a body structure of a soldier.
 He looks different for a person of his community and is braver than a lot of politicians.

 Incidents of vandalism against the portraits and statues of Dalit leaders are very common in rural areas of UP.
 Azad makes sure he goes to the police station to file a report, which the police officers usually decline to file.